cgranier/tabSidian/README.md

 ## Installation

-To install TabSidian, follow these steps:
+To install tabSidian, follow these steps:

 1. Download the source code as a ZIP file or clone the repository using Git.
 2. Extract the downloaded ZIP file to a folder on your local machine.